 Skip to main content

 Actions are what Mary does once she’s classified a reply and pulled out any extracted data.
 They run automatically the moment a match is confirmed, so by the time an email shows up in the Messages feed, the downstream work in HubSpot is already done.
 Actions are configured per category.
 A reply that lands in Unsubscribe runs one set of actions; one that lands in Left Company runs another.
-The HubSpot Actions configuration UI

 Available action types